Chantelle Cameron

 As an amateur, she won a silver medal in the light-welterweight division at the 2010 EU Championships in Keszthely, Hungary, and a bronze in the lightweight division at the 2011 EU Championships in Katowice, Poland, losing to Ireland's Katie Taylor in the semi-finals.
-Cameron would avenge this loss in May 2023, defeating Taylor via majority decision to retain her undisputed championship.
+Cameron would avenge this loss in May 2023, defeating Taylor via majority decision to retain her undisputed championship, before losing her titles to Taylor in the rematch in November 2023.

 Early life

 Chantelle Cameron was born on 14 May 1991, in Northampton, England.
 She credits her love for combat sports to watching films starring Jean-Claude Van Damme and television programme Buffy the Vampire Slayer, stating: "I loved all those fighting films.
 Kickboxer would have to be my favourite Van Damme film.
 The fighting in it is unreal.
 I loved Buffy because of the fight scenes and the fact she was a female role model."
 Cameron's introduction to combat sports was through kickboxing at the age of 10 at the Ultimate Sport Kickboxing Association (USKA), moving on to Muay Thai at 16.
 After a successful amateur career—in which she remained undefeated, winning amateur titles in the IKF and WAKO—she switched to boxing at the age of 18.